Jack the Ripper (song)

 "Jack the Ripper" is a song written by Clarence Stacy, his brother Charles Stacy, Walter Haggin and Joe Simmons, and first recorded by Clarence Stacy in 1961.
 His recording, arranged by Lor Crane, was issued that year as a single on the Carol record label in New York City.

-The most famous recording was by English musician Screaming Lord Sutch, released as a 7" single in the UK and Germany in 1963 on Decca.
+The most famous recording was by the English musician Screaming Lord Sutch, released as a 7" single in the UK and Germany in 1963 on Decca.
 It was credited as written by "Stacey, Hagen, Symonds", produced by Joe Meek and recorded in his Holloway Road studio in Islington, England.
 The song was banned by the BBC upon its release.

 Musical composition

 Sutch's version of "Jack the Ripper" is two minutes and forty-eight seconds long, in the key of B-flat major, and 4/4 time.
 It begins with the sound of footsteps and a woman screaming, followed by a rendition of the "Danger Ahead" motif by the guitar and drum kit, accompanied by a ghoulish moan from Screaming Lord Sutch.
 The song itself is a three-chord song, with a vamp played by guitar and bass, with accompaniment by piano and drum kit, which is repeated throughout.
 The song is also punctuated with a brief insistent tone played on a Theremin.
 The song bears some similarity to a previous American novelty record, "Alley Oop", from 1960.